angela-cheruto9/Phase_2_project/README.md

 *  There was no negative relationship betweeen predictors and target variable
 *  The final model hads predictors with a p_value of less than 0.05 and an r_squared value of 0.7
 * final prediction variables include sqft_above,sqft_living15,bathrooms,sqft_basement,bedrooms,floors,view

+## More Information
+For detailed information kindly refer to our Notebook and presentation slides found in the [Github repository]().